sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

     !![MDK](img_4.3.1.png)

-    You will also find your app created under the `MDKClient_SDK` folder.
+    You will also find your MDK Client app created under the `MDKClient_SDK` folder.

     !![MDK](img_4.3.2.png)